-I grew up a Dodger and attended Fort Dodge Senior High (FDSH).
-I graduated from FDSH in 2008 and was actively involved in numerous activities, including cross country, track, set building, and A Cappella choir.
+I graduated as a Dodger in 2008 and was actively involved in numerous activities, including cross country, track, set building, and A Cappella choir.
 It’s funny looking back because I am not musical at all anymore.
 The running sure stuck with me though!
-Little did I know at that time that I would someday develop a passion for distance running and complete 6 marathons and 16 halves!
-My marathon PR is 3:32:36 and my half PR is 1:39:37.
-I have Coach Dee Brown from Iowa Central Community College to thank for believing in me and helping me discover that distance running is actually quite enjoyable.
-Thanks a million Coach Brown; you really are the BEST!
+Little did I know at that time that I would someday develop a passion for distance running and complete 8 marathons and 20+ halves!
+My marathon PR is 3:32:36 and my half PR is 1:38:02.

 Here was our little FD cross country team at the Webster City meet back in fall 2006.
 Pictured are a few of my favorite running mates!

 I certainly changed a lot during that time to eventually be able to run marathons.
-The picture below was from the Chicago Marathon in 2014 when I ran my insanely fast time of 3:32:36.
+The picture below was from the Chicago Marathon in 2014 when I ran my insanely fast time of 3:32:36 and secured a Boston qualifying time.
 Below I am with my supportive momma who came all the way from Iowa to cheer me on:

 Recipe Credit